zett-8/go-clean-echo/README.md

 ### Mock a unit for testing
 Here is one example to mock "service" for "handler" test.

-This the service to mock.
+Let's say this is the service to mock.
 ```go
 // services/services.go
 type Services struct {